Core Rendering Engines & Tradeoffs

 Frequently Asked Questions

-How do I maintain a 60fps frame budget when rendering 100k+ data points?
 Decouple data ingestion from rendering.
-Parse and aggregate in Web Workers, then transfer only visible viewport coordinates to the main thread.
-Use Canvas or WebGL with instanced drawing, and implement dirty-rectangle rendering to avoid full-frame clears.
+Parse and aggregate in Web Workers, then transfer only the visible viewport coordinates to the main thread.
+Render with Canvas or WebGL using instanced draw calls, and apply dirty-rectangle rendering so you redraw only the regions that changed instead of clearing the whole frame.
+Keep the per-frame update under ~8ms to leave room for layout, paint, and compositing.